slevomat/coding-standard/README.md

 This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
 In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.TypeHintDeclaration.MissingParameterTypeHint` annotation to the method to have this sniff skip it.

+#### SlevomatCodingStandard.TypeHints.UselessConstantTypeHint 🔧

+Reports useless `@var` annotation (or whole documentation comment) for constants because the type of constant is always clear.

 #### SlevomatCodingStandard.Exceptions.ReferenceThrowableOnly 🔧

 In PHP 7.0, a [`Throwable` interface was added](https://wiki.php.net/rfc/throwable-interface) that allows catching and handling errors in more cases than `Exception` previously allowed.
 So, if the catch statement contained `Exception` on PHP 5.x, it means it should probably be rewritten to reference `Throwable` on PHP 7.x.
 This sniff enforces that.